 Continued or increase concern may lead to children receiving additional, time-limited and targeted interventions to accelerate their progress to age-related expectations.
-These interventions may involve group or one-to-one teaching and same day interventions.
+These interventions may involve group or one-to-one teaching.
 The SENDCo and class teachers will work closely with any support staff to plan and assess the impact of the support and interventions and to link them to classroom teaching.
 At this stage children from other agencies may be sought.